fsText-suite/fsText/README.md

 We prepared some notebook examples under the [examples](examples) directory.

-You can also play directly with these notebook examples using [Binder](https://gke.mybinder.org/) or [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb):

 | Notebook | Description |
 | --- | --- |
 | [1] CosineClassifierDemo | A simple demonstration of fsText Cosine Classifier + Word2Vec |